pkamath2/marl-handbook/ch2/compute.md

 5. [Using VSCode to debug code using GPU Cluster](#using-vscode-to-debug-code-using-gpu-cluster)

 **Note**: Please skim through these important links/documents before reading this "short getting started guide".
+Most of these link might be available only on NYU network via campus WiFi or VPN.

 [1] Accessing HPC: https://sites.google.com/nyu.edu/nyu-hpc/accessing-hpc?authuser=0
 [2] Getting a new account: https://sites.google.com/nyu.edu/nyu-hpc/accessing-hpc/getting-and-renewing-an-account?authuser=0